davidhrbaty/Xiaomi-M365-Arduino-Nano-Dashboard/README.md

 # Physical Connections
 ![alt text](https://i.imgur.com/FpdTOOb.png)

+4.7k ohm pull-up resistors, from the +5v to the SDA/SCL lines, may also be used to prevent occasional screen freezing.

 # Known Issues
 Sometimes, especially on hard braking, the Arduino freezes.
 I am unsure of how to fix this, and the reset button does not fix it.
 I recommend installing a NC